-- Create a symbolic link in your home directory pointing to the script directory. - Create a symbolic link in your home directory pointing to the test-TP.txt file located in the in the finalresult directory. - Display the contents of the test-TP.txt file located in your home directory - Delete the finalresult/test-TP.txt file - Conclusion ?
+- Create a symbolic link in your home directory pointing to the script directory. - Copy the acteur.csv file to finalresult/test-TP.txt - Create a symbolic link in your home directory pointing to the test-TP.txt file located in the in the finalresult directory. - Display the contents of the test-TP.txt file located in your home directory - Delete the finalresult/test-TP.txt file - Conclusion?